Continuous simulation: Conceptual simulation model

-A widely known example for a continuous simulation conceptual model is the "predator/prey model".
+A widely known example for a continuous conceptual simulation model is the "predator-prey model".

-The predator/prey model
+The predator-prey model

 This model is typical for revealing the dynamics of populations.
 As long as the population of the prey is on the rise, the predators population also rises, since they have enough to eat.
 But very soon the population of the predators becomes too large so that the hunting exceeds the procreation of the prey.
-This leads to a decrease in the prey's population and as a consequence of this also to a decrease of predators population as they do not have enough food to feed the entire population.
+This leads to a decrease in the prey population and as a consequence of this also to a decrease of the predator population as they do not have enough food to feed the entire population.

-Simulation of any population involves counting members of the population and is therefore fundamentally a discrete simulation.
-However, modeling discrete phenomena with continuous equations often produces useful insights.
-A continuous simulation of population dynamics represents an approximation of the population effectively fitting a curve to a finite set of measurements/points.
+Any population dynamics involves the events of births and deaths and is therefore fundamentally a discrete dynamic system.
+However, modeling discrete state changes with differential equations often produces useful insights.
+A continuous simulation of population dynamics represents an approximation effectively fitting a curve to a finite set of measurements/points.